KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a configuration provider error has occurred.
 This exception class is also used by providers to throw exceptions when internal errors occur within the provider that do not map to other pre-existing exception classes.

-    throw [System.Configuration.Provider.ProviderException]::New("a configuration provider error has occurred.
-This exception class is also used by providers to throw exceptions when internal errors occur within the provider that do not map to other pre-existing exception classes.")
+    throw [System.Configuration.Provider.ProviderException]::New('a configuration provider error has occurred.
+This exception class is also used by providers to throw exceptions when internal errors occur within the provider that do not map to other pre-existing exception classes.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Configuration.Provider.ProviderException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Configuration.Provider.ProviderException.aspx)